top of page

 04

-Surgery + Extended Hospitalization
+Surgery + Extended

 Surgery and hospitalization remain among the deadliest breeding grounds for thrombosis.
 Within days of immobility or tissue trauma, clot risk can spike 100-fold, with up to 60% of hospital-acquired deaths now traced to undiagnosed deep vein thrombosis or pulmonary embolism.
 Even minor procedures can trigger fatal clots when combined with dehydration, anesthesia, or hormonal therapy—turning a routine hospital stay into the most dangerous part of recovery.